 The delivery address specifies the location to which the USPS is to deliver a mailpiece.
-Except for mail prepared with detached address labels under 602.4.0, the piece must have the address of the intended recipient, visible and legible, only on the side of the piece bearing postage.
-A return address is required in specific circumstances (see 4.2 and 602.1.5 for more information about return addresses).
-See 602 for additional information regarding addressing.)
+The piece must have a legible delivery address, only on the side of the piece bearing postage.
+A return address is required in specific circumstances under 602.1.5.
+See 602 for additional information regarding addressing.

 The mailer is responsible for proper payment of postage.
 Standards for postage payment are specified for each shape and class of mail.

 On a letter-size piece, the recommended address placement is within the optical character reader (OCR) read area, which is a space on the address side of the mailpiece defined by these boundaries (see Exhibit 202.2.1):

 a.
 Left: 1/2 inch from the left edge of the piece.

 b.
 Right: 1/2 inch from the right edge of the piece.

 c.
 Top: 2-3/4 inches from the bottom edge of the piece.

 d.
 Bottom: 5/8 inch from the bottom edge of the piece.

 The location of the delivery address on a letter-size mailpiece determines which dimensions are the length and height of the piece.
 Consequently, the placement of the address may render a piece nonmailable or nonmachinable, see 601.1.1.3.

 Priority Mail Express pieces must be marked “Priority Mail Express,” by using a mailing label.
 See 115.2.0 for mailing label standards.